anovi/selectonic/README.md

 	</tr>
 	<tr>
 		<td valign="top"><strong>refresh</strong></td>
-		<td valign="top">Refreshs plugin data.
+		<td valign="top">Refreshes plugin data.
 That is necessary when some items in a list has been removed.</td>
 	</tr>
 	<tr>
 		<td valign="top"><strong>destroy</strong></td>